How to

 • Having a Confusing Profile: If someone lands on your profile and can’t figure out who you are and why they should listen to you in three seconds, they’re gone.
 An unclear bio or a generic header is a conversion killer.

 • Buying Bots or Fake Followers: This is the cardinal sin of Twitter growth.
 It tanks your engagement rate, makes you look spammy, and can get your account suspended.
-It's just not worth it.
+If you consider paid growth, read how to buy Twitter followers safely—not bulk bot packages.

 At the end of the day, it all comes back to building real connections and giving people a reason to care.
 That’s the only foundation that truly lasts.